zaphd/zaphd-epics/README.md

 `docker volume create autosave`

 Then, to run a test version of the epics image with this volume:
-`sudo docker run -v autosave:/var/autosavefiles -it --rm epics`
+`sudo docker run --network=host -v autosave:/var/autosavefiles -it --rm epics`